Green function and singularities in Stokes flow confined by cylindrical walls: Relation between Source singularities and the Green function in a bounded fluid domain

 By differentiating $M^b({\pmb x},{\pmb \xi})$ at its pole, the higher order Source singularities are obtained.
 As in the case of singularities coming from the differentiation of the Green function, it is possible to express $M^b({\pmb x},{\pmb \xi})$ and the higher order source singularities as the corresponding unbounded singularity and the associated regular part.
 Considering the pressure associated to the Stokeslet reported in the Appendix \ref{App_Stokeslet} eq. (\ref{eqB7}), the bounded $n$th order Source singularities read

 From eq. (\ref{eq15}), all the $n$th order Source singularities can expressed in terms of the pressure associated to the Green function.
-Considering also eq. (\ref{eq8}), it is possible to state that, once the solution for Green function in a given domain $V_f$ is known, it is possible to derive any Stokes singularity in $V_f$ by differentiation at the pole.
+Considering also eq. (\ref{eq8}), it is possible to state that, once the solution for Green function in a given domain $V_f$ is known, it is possible to derive any Stokes singularity in $V_f$ by differentiation at the pole. { This result holds strictly for Green functions with no-slip boundary conditions.
+For boundary conditions other than no-slip, represented for instance by a generic linear operator $\mathcal{L}_x[\,\,]$ acting on the field point ${\pmb x}$, the boundary conditions in the problem eqs. (\ref{eq13}) cannot be expressed as

+and, hence, the identity eq. (\ref{eq14}) no longer holds.
+Therefore, whenever boundary conditions other than no-slip are assumed, it will be generally necessary to compute $M^b({\pmb x},{\pmb \xi})$ separately from the Green function in order to obtain all the Source singularities by its differentiation.}